psychoinformatics-de/knowledge-base/kbi/0032/index.rst

 This can be translated as: DataLad tried to execute the ``stat`` command on Linux, with macOS-specific parameterization (``-f%Dp``).

-A fix, together with a set of other improvements to to the RIA functionality of DataLad, has been released in the DataLad-next extension, in v.1.4.1 (`changelog`_).
+This particular behavior was fixed in DataLad v.1.1.2 (`changelog`_).
+The fix, together with a set of other improvements to to the RIA functionality of DataLad, had been first shipped in the DataLad-next extension, in v.1.4.1 (`changelog-next`_).

 Additionally, the 1.4 release of DataLad-next replaces most of the RIA implementation, including the ORA special remote, and the create-sibling-ria command.
-The new implementation brings uniform support for Windows clients, progress reporting for uploads and downloads via SSH, and a faster and more robust behavior for SSH-based operations (from `changelog`_).
+The new implementation brings uniform support for Windows clients, progress reporting for uploads and downloads via SSH, and a faster and more robust behavior for SSH-based operations (from `changelog-next`_).

 `DataLad-next`_ is a separate Python package (`DataLad extension`_), and can be installed e.g. with ``pip``.
 It is also available as a